DIY Wainscoting – Part 3 – Installing The Molding

 Now that you’ve designed the layout of your wainscoting, it’s time to get cutting!!

-In this post we’ll cover cutting the moldings for the rectangular wainscoting frames.
+In this post we’ll cover how to cut wainscoting trim, the moldings for the rectangular wainscoting frames.
 Since the wainscoting frames are rectangular, all the moldings used for these frames will have 45 degree angled cuts.

 I’ll probably do a post on the non-45 degree angle cuts later.
 Those are much trickier.
 The frames that we installed in the stairs have a non-45 degree angle to follow the lines of the staircase.